|

 Genesis 1:14

 The sun and moon are the signals for all the appointed times of God.
 Astronomical data is used to determine the sacred calendar.
-The word "seasons" is the Hebrew word "moed" which has a very special meaning.
-Moed also means month since the month is an appointed time and is closely associated with the feasts.
+The word "seasons" is the Hebrew word "MUOD" which has a very special meaning and is closely associated with the feasts.

 Strong's Concordance #04150

 When I first began studying God's calendar, it reminded me of things I had learned to avoid like Astrology, birth month signs, and horoscopes.
 Those things are Satan's counterfeits.
-God intends that we should be aware of the movements in the sky according to what He specifies but we need to avoid getting interested in the counterfeits.
+God intends for us to be aware of the movements in the sky according to what He specifies but we need to avoid getting interested in the counterfeits.

 The closest modern example of God's calendar is the Jewish Calendar.
 The popular Jewish calendar is based on a formula for following the movements of the sun and the moon.
 This formula is not quite accurate even as an average.
 Errors and disagreements in the reckoning of the Jewish Calendar since the third century (or before) create confusion about the exact date of the Passover and the other feasts.
 Errors and disagreements of a day or two are common and occasionally the exact month can be in dispute.
 Astronomical data makes accurate determination possible, if you agree on the rules.

 The confusion over the calendar occurs because the Bible, which is the only completely trustworthy source, is not scientifically clear on determining the calendar.
-This does not mean that you can not determine the calendar, but it requires careful study of the Bible compared with outside sources.
+This does not mean you cannot determine the calendar, but it requires careful study of the Bible compared with outside sources.
 The study and uncertainty of interpretation required leads to differences of understanding.

 When looking at history and tradition as a source of understanding it is important to use Biblical principles.
 The use of the Biblical principle of two or three credible witness is an important guide.